 5. They’re Aware of Additional Expenses

-Business leaders often underestimate the true cost of growth-related initiatives.
-It’s primarily because every major expense naturally results in other expenses.
+Business leaders often underestimate the actual cost of growth-related initiatives.
+It’s primarily because every significant expense naturally results in other costs.
 Perhaps the most common example is full-time employees.
 In addition to their salaries and payroll taxes, full-time employees require multiple forms of insurance.
 And since you are trying to bring in more experienced employees, you will likely have to invest in more competitive benefits.

 In summary, the likelihood of additional expenses is so high that growing businesses must plan for them.
 If you barely have enough cash to afford those new employees, or that new office, or that new campaign, you probably won’t be able to cover the additional costs.
 Hence, growing businesses must have plenty of cash left over after making their initial investments.